 Join a Church and get involved.

-Coworking spaces I have begun seeing clients and offering trainings at our local Cowork Space.
-It’s such a great place, not only to meet people away from home in a business setting but also to make friends.
+Coworking spaces Are great places, not only to meet people away from home in a business setting but also to make friends.
 They are popping up everywhere so go see if there is one in your area and see what they have on offer.

 Join Toastmasters and learn how to be a better public speaker.